RayanAziz/Mahckoor/README.md

 ### Ideas in mind:
 1. Detect malformed *config.ini*.
 2. Log to a local file.
-3. Give options to ignore alerting on some monitors <sup>(e.g. don't alert for changes in the profile picture).</sup>
+3. Give options to ignore alerting on some monitors <sup>e.g. don't alert for changes in the profile picture.</sup>
 4. Support for matching against the blacklist regardless of character case to reduce list size.
 5. Utilize machine/deep learning to detect anamoulous and malicious tweets.
 6. Support for analyzing tweet replies to phishing.
 7. Alert if sensitive media <sup>as per Twitter judgement</sup> is tweeted, and OCR text in it.
 8. Support for more than 5 accounts with 1 Twitter bearer token workaround.
-9. Support for more TI & OSINT platforms <sup>(urlscan integration with nice features is upcoming).</sup>
+9. Support for more TI & OSINT platforms <sup>urlscan integration with nice features is upcoming.</sup>
 ## Requirements
 1. <ins>Python 3.10 or newer</ins>.
 If you're hit with a syntax error on match-case statement, this's why.
 2. Python packages: